 Who makes up the SIUC community?

-Carbondale, IL is made up of 25,902 residents, with over 21,000 students attending Southern Illinois University.
+Carbondale, IL is made up of 25,902 residents, with nearly 18,000 students attending Southern Illinois University.
 In addition, more than 1,200 faculty and staff members work and live in the SIUC community.

 When is the DE published?